tandrewnichols/varity/README.md

 ### TODO
-1. Add required flag
-2. Add support for DOM elements
-3. Add support for jQuery
+1. Add support for jQuery